 Awards received in 2019 - 2020

 ACES Top Green Company in Asia

-The Asia Corporate Excellence & Sustainability Awards (ACES) recognizes successful companies and individuals in Asia across two main domain: leadership and corporate social responsibility.
+The Asia Corporate Excellence & Sustainability Awards (ACES) recognizes successful companies and individudals in Asia across two main domains: leadership and corporate social responsibility.

-Earning the Award of Top Green Company in Asia was, for us, a great recognition of our efforts.
-All our employees are proud, having participated in this achievement, and to see their hard work rewarded as a consequence.
+Earning the award of Top Gren Company in Asia was a great recognition of our efforts.
 This award is a tribute to the significant campaigns carried out to protect our environment and demonstrate compassion for our community.

-In July 2019 , we gained recognition by SPA (Singapore Packaging Agreement) for our efforts in reducing, reusing and recycling packaging waste.
-We won a Merit Award to mark our achievements in reducing the quantity of material used for transportation packaging.
+In July 2019 , we were recognized by SPA for our efforts in reducing, reusing, and recycling packaging waste.
+We won a Merit Award in recognition of our success in reducing the quantity of material used for transportation packaging.

 United Nations Global Compact

-A reliable company's value system and a principled approach to doing business.
+A reliable company's value system and a principle approach to doing business.

-Denis Asia Pacific Pte Ltd has therefore pledged to incorporate the 10 Principles of U.N.G.C. in its company governance and to live by these.
+Denis Asia Pacific Pte Ltd has therefore pledged to incorporate the Ten Principles of United Nation Global Compact in its company governance and to live by these.